mvysotskyi/vq-vae/README.md

 ## Results

-The results of the experiments, including saved model checkpoints, reconstructed images, and evaluation metrics, will be saved in the `reconstructions/` directory.
+The results of the experiments, including saved model checkpoints, reconstructed images, will be saved in the `checkpoints/` and `reconstructions/` directories.
 You can use these results to analyze the performance of the VQ-VAE models on the MNIST and Oxford Flowers datasets.

 1. **MNIST:** The following figure shows the reconstructed MNIST digits using the VQ-VAE model.